Radi85/Comment/docs/source/Web API.rst

     9. Retrieve the list of comments and associated replies to a given content type and object ID.

+    10. Confirm comment made by an anonymous users.

 These actions are explained below.

 Setup: